rr-wfm/MSBuild.Sdk.SqlProj/README.md

   </ItemGroup>
 ```

+## Integrations

+`MSBuild.Sdk.SqlProj` integrates with a number of other technologies and tools.
+Here are some examples:

+- [MSBuild.Sdk.SqlProj.Aspire](https://www.nuget.org/packages/MSBuild.Sdk.SqlProj.Aspire) - Library that provides .NET Aspire integration for MSBuild.Sdk.SqlPproj projects.
+It allows you to publish SQL Database Projects as part of your .NET Aspire AppHost projects.

+- [dotnet-sqltest](https://github.com/cagrin/dotnet-sqltest) - Command line tool for running tSQLt unit tests from MSBuild.Sdk.SqlProj projects.

+- [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools&ssr=false#overview) - Visual Studio extension that can generate an Entity Framework Core DbContext and model classes directly from your `MSBuild.Sdk.SqlProj` project.

 ## Workaround for parser errors (SQL46010)
 This project relies on the publicly available T-SQL parser which may not support all T-SQL syntax constructions.
 Therefore, you might encounter a SQL46010 error if you have a script file that contains unsupported syntax.
 If that happens, there's a couple of workarounds you can try: